Med-O-Wheel Secure - Portable

 - Long Alarm Duration: 60 Minutes.
 1 Hour Early Dose is followed by 2 1 Hour Alarm Time or until taken, followed by 60 minutes silent alarm.

 - Sturdy Metal Lock (metal lock and metal key, 2 keys are included)

-- Releases Medication Only At The Right Time (within the 180 minute dosing window) for each alarm.
-Opening is closed 5 minutes after dispensing
+- Releases Medication Only At The Right Time (within the 180-minute dosing window) for each alarm.
+The opening is closed 5 minutes after dispensing

 - Verification of tablet count can be done without unlocking the dispenser

 - Each day can be programmed for 1–4 daily medication doses

 - Featured in the New England Journal of Medicine (NEJM) and Journal of Substance Abuse Treatment.